YuanyueLi/yuanyueli.github.io/content/authors/Yuanyue-Li/_index.md

 highlight_name: true
 ---

 I am Yuanyue Li, a bioinformatics scientist with a passion for understanding the molecular mechanisms of life by combining experimental and computational methods.
-I hope my research can help to answer those questions: 1) How many different molecules are there in a cell?
-2) How do they interact with each other?
-3) How do they work together to make a cell functional?
+I grew up and earned my doctoral degree in China, and then spent several enriching years working in Germany and the United States.
+Currently, I am leading a research group at Zhejiang University in China.
+In my spare time, I enjoy exploring the world with my wife and our two daughters.

+Metabolites are the foundation of biological activity, playing crucial roles in processes such as energy production, signaling, and the regulation of cellular functions.
+Understanding their composition and dynamics is essential for deciphering the complex biochemical networks that drive cellular behavior.
 Mass spectrometry is a powerful tool for measuring molecules with high sensitivity and accuracy.
-Therefore, I use mass spectrometry as my primary tool to measure molecules.
-I have developed serval methods to maximize the capabilities of mass spectrometry in life science research.
-Feel free to visit my [GitHub](https://github.com/YuanyueLi) page to try out the tools I've developed.
+Therefore, I use mass spectrometry as a primary tool to analyze metabolites.
+I have developed several methods to enhance the capabilities of mass spectrometry in life science research.
+Feel free to visit my [GitHub](https://github.com/YuanyueLi) page to explore the tools I’ve created.

-I grew up and received my doctoral degree in China, then enjoyed several years working in Germany and United States.
-Currently, I am working at Zhejiang University in China as an independent PI.
-In my spare time, I enjoy exploring the world with my wife and our two daughters.

-I am actively seeking talented research assistants, graduate students, and postdoctoral researchers to join my lab.
-If you are interested in my research, please do not hesitate to send my an Email, I look forward to hearing from you!
+For more information about my research, please visit my lab's website: [https://LiLab.Cool](https://lilab.cool).
+I am actively seeking talented research assistants, graduate students, and postdoctoral researchers to join my team.
+If you are interested in my work, don’t hesitate to send me an email—I look forward to hearing from you!

 <!-- {style="text-align: justify;"} -->